 Your project does not have the expertise to add the same.
 You need specialization, and all available ones are busy in another project of the same program.
 You don’t have the authority to use those resources directly.
 As these things have to be taken care at the program level, you decided to escalate to the program manager.

 Now, program manager owns the realization of risk and see what can be done to get expertise for your mobile app.
 You also keep an eye on the risk response and record them in the risk register.

-In risk exploitation, we see a positive risk which needs a risk response strategy to make it happen.
+In risk exploitation, we see a positive risk that needs a risk response strategy to make it happen.
 In this strategy, we make sure the opportunity happens.
-Project team invests the resources in realizing the opportunity.
+The project team invests the resources in realizing the opportunity.
 It is exactly the opposite of what Avoid strategy is in Negative Risks.
 Here, the probability is increased to one instead of zero.
 The exploited opportunities once put to use are removed from Risk Register since they are no more uncertain.